ebkr/r2modmanPlus/README.md

 The only thing you have to consider when suggesting a feature is the impact it will have on users who don't have a lot of experience with computers.

 ## Changelog
+### 3.0.31
+- Potential fix for failing extractions.
+    - Extractions that do fail are removed from the cache and are now not added to the installed list.

 ### 3.0.30
 - Config editor now supports JSON, XML and TXT files.
     - Config files other than .cfg will now use a free text editor.